 Choose a different diagrams.net UI theme

 You can customise the diagrams.net editor and choose your preferred theme for the user interface.
-The UI theme control which editor elements are displayed, minimised or hidden, including the menu, toolbar, panels and dialog boxes.
+The UI theme controls which editor elements are displayed, minimised or hidden, including the menu, toolbar, panels and dialog boxes.

 Change the editor theme via the diagrams.net menu

 - Select File > Extras in the diagrams.net menu.

-- Choose Kennedy, Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).
+- Choose Default (Kennedy), Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).

-- Reload the diagrams.net editor to start using your select UI theme.
+- Reload the diagrams.net editor to start using your selected editor theme.

 Please visit GitHub to leave feedback about the Sketch and Minimal editor themes and help guide their development.

 Tip: If you are new to diagramming, read the introduction to the diagrams.net editor that looks at all the various important elements.

-The Kennedy UI theme, named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.
+The default editor theme (previously the Kennedy theme), named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.